harvard-dce/paella-matterhorn/README.md

 Building
 --------

-Prerequisites:

-- Run `npm install`.
+- Run `mvn clean install`
-- Run `npm install -g grunt-cli` or `sudo npm install -g grunt-cli` if you cannot write to your global node_modules directory.

-The OpsWorks build will run Maven (`mvn` ), which reads the `pom.xml` which tells it to run `grunt` to build everything.
+The OpsWorks runs Maven (`mvn` ), which reads the `pom.xml` which tells it to install node and run `grunt` to build everything.
 (For local development, you can just install Grunt yourself and  run `grunt` .)  `server.debug` is the default Grunt target because we do not currently minify for production.

 Among other things, it:
+- installs a local version of node if it is not found globally
 - Copies files from the `dce-paella-extensions` module into `node_modules/upv-paella-opencast` and various other places (see the [Gruntfile] for details).
 - Copies files from `build/upv-paella-opencast` into `build/dce-paella-opencast`.
 - Also copies files from `vendor/...` into `build`.